JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/explore-shortcuts-with-keymap/index.md

 ---
-date: 2020-06-03
+date: 2023-01-27
 title: Explore Shortcuts the Easy Way
-subtitle: Get access to all WebStorm shortcuts in one place.
+subtitle: How to see all WebStorm's shortcuts.
 technologies: []
 topics: [editing]
 author: er